 Club Policies

-It is the policy of the Bend Pickleball Club (BPC) that during club play time the courts shall be available to club members only.
+It is the policy of the Bend Pickleball Club (“Club”) that during Club play time the courts shall be available to Club members only.

-Players that are not members of the club may use the public courts (1-4) at Pine Nursery Park for play.
-The only exception to this policy are guests personally invited by club members.
+Players who are not members of the Club may use the public courts (1-4) at Pine Nursery Park for play.
+The Club courts are also available to the public after 2:00pm Monday-Saturday and all day Sunday.

 Badge Policy

-All members must wear or have their club-provided name badge while playing at Pine Nursery Park.
-This helps everyone know that you are a current club member and discourages non-members from using the courts during the club’s hours.
+All members must wear Club-provided name badges while playing at Pine Nursery Park.
+This helps everyone know that you are a current Club member and discourages non-members from using the courts during the Club’s hours.
 If you do not yet have your badge you can print one out from your profile page or do a screen print and save it to your phone.
-You need to show your badge to club officers or other club members if asked.
+You need to show your badge to Club officers or other Club members if asked.

 Dress Policy